-- If the student is eligible to repeat the course during the following academic year, the student will receive a grade of "NC" [no credit] for the course. - If the student is not eligible to repeat the course in the next academic year, (either because the student is on a prescription year or has previously had a prescription year) the student will be recommended for dismissal from the Program.
+- If the student is eligible to repeat the course during the following academic year, the student will receive a grade of "NC" [no credit] for the course. - If the student is not eligible to repeat the course in the next academic year, (either because the student is repeating the academic year or has previously repeated an academic year) the student will be recommended for dismissal from the Program.
 The student may then receive a grade of "P" (which does not satisfy requirements for successful progression to the next academic year of the Program for courses in which a grade of "B-" is required to pass the course).

-9. Grades Given in Failed Non-MED Courses
+Grades Given in Failed Non-MED Courses